 Originally named “Bitcoin Pooled Mining Server”, Slush Pool has been on the market since 2010, and their users have mined well over 1 million Bitcoins in that time.
 The platform itself is straightforward to use and accommodates miners from all knowledge backgrounds.
 A nice perk to Slush Pool is the reward scheme, offering awards to some of its most active users.

 Mining platforms are desirable for the average miner.
-They allow for consistent pay-outs & predictable rewards, unlike the volatility of market trading, or trying to get lucky on an online crypto casino.
+They allow for consistent pay-outs & predictable rewards, unlike the volatility of market trading.

 The best way to keep your crypto mining profitability up, there is a precise checklist you need to adhere to: